-The credit coverage score takes into account the possibility that a financial institution sets reduction targets not taking into account all its portfolio credit lines and facilitated deals.
-As a matter of fact, the possibility of not having a full coverage is specified by the Financial sector science-based targets guidance of the SBT.
-A minimum level of coverage in terms of monetary value of the portfolio has to be covered3.
-Some credit lines and facilitated deals can be excluded by the financial institution in the target boundary for various reasons: desire to focus on most significant emitters or on a dedicated sub-sector, difficulty to access the data on a part of the perimeter.
+The Asset under Management (AuM) coverage score takes into account the possibility that a financial institution sets reduction targets not taking into account all its portfolio.
+As a matter of fact, this possibility is specified by the Financial sector science-based targets guidance of the SBTi.
+A minimum level of coverage in term of monetary value of the portfolio must be covered3.
+Some parts of the portfolio can be excluded by the financial institution in the target boundary for various reasons: desire to focus on most significant emitters or on a dedicated sub-sector, difficulty to access the data on a part of the perimeter.
 These minimum requirements (see table 5) have been integrated in the methodology and associated tool.